-Stocks take breather as ADP jobs data signals slow hiring
+Stocks recoup losses as oil tops $45

 SALESFORCE BUYS SLACK $27.7B DEAL

-The deal was partly driven by the onset of the pandemic, according to the companies, who predict remote working is here to stay.
+The deal was partly driven by the onset of the pandemic, according to the companies, which predict remote working is here to stay.

 |Ticker